Therapy for Anxiety Brainspotting Therapy

 Destigmatizing Mental Health Disorders

-One of the most common myths that we encounter in practice is the belief that mental health disorders are a sign of personal failure or weakness.
-This misconception is particularly damaging because it suggests that those who struggle with their mental health simply need to ‘try harder’ or ‘pull themselves together’.
-However, mental health disorders are not a choice; they are complex conditions influences by a variety of factors, including genetics, environment, and life experiences.
-As psychotherapists, it is our responsibility to educate our clients and the broader community about the true nature of these conditions, helping to dispel the myths that contribute to stigma.
+One of the most common myths is the belief that mental health disorders are a sign of personal failure or weakness.
+This misconception is particularly damaging.
+It suggests that those who struggle with their mental health simply need to ‘try harder’ or ‘pull themselves together’.
+However, mental health disorders are not a choice.
+They are complex conditions influences by a variety of factors, including genetics, environment, and life experiences.
+As psychotherapists, it is our responsibility to educate our clients and the broader community about the true nature of these conditions.
+This helps to dispel the myths that contribute to stigma.

 Contact us at Rebound Total Health to find a therapist that you can best connect with and that will acknowledge your culture and values.